Set-Theoretic Geology: Large cardinal indestructibility across the multiverse

 \begin{proof} Suppose that $\kappa$ is weakly compact in a model $\Vbar$ and indestructible over $\Vbar$ by all $\ltkappa$-closed forcing.
 Clearly, this property remains true in all $\ltkappa$-closed extensions, since the two-step iteration of $\ltkappa$-closed forcing is $\ltkappa$-closed.
 We also argue conversely, however, that the property remains true in all $\ltkappa$-closed grounds.
 Suppose that $W$ is a $\ltkappa$-closed ground of $\Vbar$, so that $\Vbar=W[g]$ is $W$-generic for some $\ltkappa$-closed forcing $g\of\P\in W$.
 First, we know that $\kappa$ is inaccessible in $W$ because inaccessibility is downward absolute.
 Second, in order to establish the tree property for $\kappa$ in $W$, suppose that $T$ is a $\kappa$-tree in $W$.
 By the tree property of $\kappa$ in $\Vbar$, there is a branch $b$ through $T$ in $\Vbar=W[g]$.
 Thus, $W$ has a $\P$-name $\dot b$ for this branch.
 In $W$, since the forcing $\P$ is $\ltkappa$-closed, we may build a pseudo-generic descending $\kappa$-sequence of conditions in $\P$ that decide more and more of this name $\dot b$.
 Thus, in $W$ we can build a branch through $T$, thereby establishing this instance of the tree property for $\kappa$ in $W$.
 It follows that $\kappa$ is weakly compact in $W$.
 Consider now any $\ltkappa$-closed forcing $\Q\in W$.
 Since $\P$ is $\ltkappa$-closed in $W$, it follows that $\Q$ remains $\ltkappa$-closed in $\Vbar=W[g]$.
 Thus, for any $W[g]$-generic filter $h\of\Q$, it follows by the indestructibility of $\kappa$ over $\Vbar$ that $\kappa$ is weakly compact in $\Vbar[h]=W[g][h]$.
 Since $\P$ also remains $\ltkappa$-closed in $W[h]$, it follows by the pseudo-forcing downward absoluteness argument that $\kappa$ is weakly compact in $W[h]$.
 Thus, there can be no condition in $\Q$ forcing over $W$ that $\kappa$ is not weakly compact in the extension of $W$ by $\Q$.
 Thus, we have proved that the weak compactness of $\kappa$ is indestructible over $W$ by $\ltkappa$-closed forcing.
 Thus, the indestructibility property we desire is preserved as one moves through the $\ltkappa$-closed generic multiverse.\end{proof}

 The theorem follows directly.\end{proof}

-In the case of small forcing, the well-known \Levy-Solovay theorem of \cite{LevySolovay67} establishes that every measurable cardinal $\kappa$ is preserved by the move to any $\kappa$-small forcing extension as well as to any $\kappa$-small ground (that is, in each case, by forcing of size less than $\kappa$).
+In the case of small forcing, the well-known \Levy-Solovay theorem of~\cite{LevySolovay67} establishes that every measurable cardinal $\kappa$ is preserved by the move to any $\kappa$-small forcing extension as well as to any $\kappa$-small ground (that is, in each case, by forcing of size less than $\kappa$).
 It follows that any measurable cardinal $\kappa$ is measurable throughout the corresponding small-generic multiverse.
 Similarly, most of the other classical large cardinals are preserved to small forcing extensions and grounds, and therefore retain their large cardinal property throughout the small-generic multiverse.
-It would be natural to consider also the extent to which other set-theoretic axioms, such as the proper forcing axiom, could be indestructible throughout significant portions of the generic multiverse.
+It is natural to consider also the extent to which other set-theoretic axioms, such as the proper forcing axiom, are indestructible throughout significant portions of the generic multiverse.
+For example, \PFA\ is known to be indestructible to ${\lt}\aleph_2$-directed closed forcing extensions.
+Is it also necessarily preserved to all ${\lt}\aleph_2$-directed closed ground models?
+Of course, this situation is at least relatively consistent, since we may make it a vacuous claim, as in theorem~\ref{Theorem.SupercompactIndestructibleGA}, by forcing the \CCA\ over any model of \PFA\ via ${\lt}\aleph_2$-directed closed forcing, resulting in a model of $\ZFC+\PFA+\GA$, which has no nontrivial grounds at all.
+Meanwhile, \PFA\ is not generally preserved to proper grounds, since the usual forcing from a model with a supercompact cardinal is proper and could start in a model without \PFA.
+We wonder whether there is a robust fragment of the generic multiverse in which \PFA\ or other forcing axioms might be necessarily invariant.